-Software Development was the second-largest job ad by occupation in Colorado at the end of 2019.
-Employment of software developers is projected to grow 24 percent from 2016 to 2026, much faster than the average for all occupations.
+The CIS: Software Development & Security Pathway prepares students for a future career in software development.
+Software development was the second-largest job ad by occupation in Colorado at the end of 2019.
+Employment of software developers is projected to grow 24% from 2016 to 2026, much faster than the average for all occupations.
 Software developers will be needed to respond to an increased demand for computer software.
-The median annual wage for software developers, applications was \$101,790 in May 2017.
-The median annual wage for software developers, systems software was \$107,600 in May 2017
+The median annual wage for software developers (applications) was \$101,790 in May 2017.
+The median annual wage for software developers (systems software) was \$107,600 in May 2017.